ga-curriculum/data-governance-security-in-ai/microlesson-01/README.md

 - Explore future impacts of quantum computing and blockchain on AI security and governance.
 - Explain the components of Deloitte's Trustworthy AI Framework.

-This session aims to equip participants with the knowledge and skills required to effectively address data governance and security challenges in AI systems while adhering to ethical, legal, and societal standards.

 ### **I. Introduction to Data Governance in AI**